reimagined/resolve/docs/frontend.md

 - [resolve-redux library](#resolve-redux-library) - A library used to connect a React + Redux component to reSolve
 - [resolve-react-hooks library](#resolve-react-hooks-library) - A hook-based library used to connect React components to reSolve

-## Client Application Entrypoint
+## Client Application Entry Point

 ### Basic Entry Point

 A client script should export a function that is the script's entry point.
-This fuction takes reSolve context as the parameter.
+This function takes reSolve context as the parameter.

 ```js
 ```